-I. DISCLOSURE OF INFORMATION.
-The Grantee agrees that the District may disclose the name and contact information of its insurers to any third party which presents a claim against the District for any damages or claims resulting from or arising out of work performed by the Grantee, its agents, employees, servants or contractor/vendors in the performance of this contract.

-J. CARRIER RATINGS.
-All Grantee's and its contractor/vendors' insurance required in connection with this contract shall be written by insurance companies with an A.M.
+- J. DISCLOSURE OF INFORMATION.
+The Grantee agrees that the District may disclose the name and contact information of its insurers to any third party which presents a claim against the District for any damages or claims resulting from or arising out of work performed by the Grantee, its agents, employees, servants or subcontractors in the performance of this contract. - K. CARRIER RATINGS.
+All Grantees and its subcontractors' insurance required in connection with this contract shall be written by insurance companies with an A.M.
 Best Insurance Guide rating of at least A- VII (or the equivalent by any other rating agency) and licensed in the District.